Capgemini/capgemini.github.io/_posts/2018-10-22-ok-not-to-be-agile.md

 #### Company-wide Software Installations

-Here is a second scenario where Agile is misused, and one with which you are probably familar:
+Here is a second scenario where Agile is misused, and one with which you are probably familiar:

 **Programme director:** Where is the project plan?